-Watering plants is a crucial garden task to keep them happy and healthy.
-Newly planted trees and shrubs plus other freshly planted areas need to be kept well watered, but so do annual flowers, perennials, pots, containers and hanging baskets, plus any vegetables you’re growing.
-In other words, there could be plenty in your garden that needs frequent attention from a watering can, hose, or sprinkler.
+Watering plants is a crucial task to keep your garden and indoor greenery looking happy and healthy.
+Newly-planted trees and shrubs, plus other freshly-planted areas need to be kept well-watered, but so do annual flowers, perennials, pots, containers, and hanging baskets, plus any vegetables you're growing.
+In other words, there could be plenty in your home that needs frequent attention from a watering can, hose, or sprinkler.

 There's more to it than you might first think.
 Knowing how much to water, the best ways to do it, how often, and even the optimum time of day are all key factors in getting the job done effectively.
 Plus, with water supplies under pressure due to climate change, it's important to learn how you can use less mains water and turn to other, more eco-friendly sources to keep plants growing.

 We've got the lowdown on watering your outdoor plants, as well as expert tips on keeping your houseplants healthy, too.
 And, if you want to make light work of your watering tasks, our best garden hose and best garden sprinkler buying guides are sure to come in handy.